Ann Arbor Will Contest Lawyer

 Will contests are far more frequent than contested trusts or beneficiary designations.
 If a will is found to be invalid, the estate of the deceased person, or decedent, will be distributed according to the last valid will he or she executed.
 If there was no prior valid will, the estate will be distributed according to Michigan's intestacy laws—in other words, how the state presumes most people would want their assets distributed.

 If you believe a Michigan will that is not valid has been (or will be) submitted to probate, you have limited time in which to act.
 Your first step should be to contact a Michigan probate attorney who has experience in will contests and probate litigation.
 (Some probate attorneys advise personal representatives on estate administration, but do not litigate cases).

 An attorney who is experienced in contested probate matters will review the facts of your case, and explain Michigan probate law as it applies to those facts.
-At Suzanne R. Fanning PLLC, we have decades of experience representing heirs and beneficiaries in will and trust contests, and extensive knowledge of capacity issues.
+At Suzanne R. Fanning PLLC, our will contest lawyer team has decades of experience representing heirs and beneficiaries in will and trust contests, and extensive knowledge of capacity issues.
 We are also mindful, always, of the fact that the people involved in these cases are grieving the loss of a loved one.
 We advocate for our clients with compassion as well as with skill.

 Attorney Suzanne R. Fanning has many years of experience representing clients in Michigan probate litigation.
 Our office is located in Ann Arbor, Michigan, with ample free parking nearby.
 The firm is only minutes away from the Washtenaw County Courthouse.
 Suzanne R. Fanning PLLC regularly works with clients in Washtenaw, Wayne, Monroe, Livingston, Genesee and Lenawee Counties and throughout Michigan, as well as clients outside Michigan who require the help of a local attorney.